BKSchatzki/songstruct/README.md

 # SongStruct

+This is an old project that has been refactored.
+See SongStrudel: https://github.com/BKSchatzki/songstrudel

 A simple song templater to help music producers minimize decision fatigue.
 Plans to implement a backend so users can save and share templates, with local storage as the intermediary.

 **Link to project:** https://songstruct.netlify.app